justin-marian/router/README.md

 ## Router Forwarding

-The router navigates the routing table's tree structure to find the insertion point.
+The router navigates the routing table's `prefix tree` (`trie`) structure to find the insertion point.
-It compares the prefix and mask of the new entry with existing ones to determine the insertion position.
+It compares the **prefix and mask** of the new entry with existing ones to determine the insertion position.
-After finding the correct position, the new entry is added while preserving the hierarchical structure.
+After finding the correct position, the new entry is added while **preserving the hierarchical structure**.
-A simplified example illustrates how a new entry is inserted into the routing table represented as a prefix tree (trie).

 **Packet Handling:**